A sordid scheme for deflecting hurtful office gossip

 Dear Ruined by Rumors,

 People love to talk about other people, especially where scandal is involved.
 It’s just human nature.
 True or not, your story is likely the juiciest your office has ever seen.
 It’s no surprise that people are still gossiping about it.
-And they’ll continue to talk about it until something even more sensational and scandalous takes its place.
+And they’ll continue to talk about it until something even more sensational and scandalous takes its place as the hottest office gossip.

 Here’s your story.
 Your boss has a secret second job: drug-dealing pimp.
 How can you effectively start this rumor?
 Whispering it to a co-worker in the restroom won’t work.
 There needs to be some kind of evidence present in order for the rumor to take wing and spread.
 So have a couple of your friends dress like whores and cause a scene in your office, busting in to beg their “Big Daddy” for a fix.
 He’ll obviously “pretend” that he doesn’t know who they are and have Security escort them out.
 Your scandal will immediately take a back seat to this astounding revelation about your boss.